-In June 2016 we published a review of recent work addressing issues raised by the Milgram paradigm.
-As we note in the paper, there has recently been a resurgence of interest in this due (a) to increased scrutiny of Milgram’s findings (partly as a result of access to the archive at Yale University) and also to the development of new, ethically acceptable, variants of his paradigm.
+In June 2016 we published a succinct review of recent work addressing issues raised by the Milgram paradigm in Current Opinion in Psychology.
+As we note in the paper, there has recently been a resurgence of interest in Milgram's work due largely (a) to increased scrutiny of Milgram’s findings (partly as a result of access to the Milgram archive at Yale University) and (b) to the development of new, ethically acceptable, variants of his paradigm.

 - Haslam, S. A., Reicher, S. D., & Birney, M. E. (2016).
 Questioning authority: New perspectives on Milgram's 'obedience' research and its implications for intergroup relations.
 Current Opinion in Psychology, 11, 6–9.